ChrisRidings/php-compiler/README.md

 A PHP-to-native compiler that translates PHP code into LLVM IR and compiles it to executable machine code.

+Note: this is currently a prototype/PoC.
+It can compile some code but you won't be able to do a lot with it.

 ## Overview

 This project implements a compiler for a subset of PHP, translating PHP source code into LLVM Intermediate Representation (IR) which is then compiled to native executables using the LLVM toolchain.
 The compiler includes: